-Safe Storage and Disposal of Oil or Solvent-Soaked Rags
+Worksite Safety - Oil or Solvent-Soaked Rags

-The accumulation of oil or solvent-soaked rags in the normal daily function of a shop or manufacturing environment can be a major safety issue.
+The accumulation of oil- or solvent-soaked rags in the normal daily function of a shop, manufacturing, or construction environment can be a major safety issue.
 Oil-soaked rags are a spontaneous combustion hazard because as the oil oxidizes, heat is released.
 If the heat is not dissipated, it can build up and ignite the rags.